-To promote uniform compliance with the Litigation Hold Procedures by all personnel employed by an institution and to achieve TBR institutions' duty to preserve and retain relevant paper and electronic evidence in federal litigation, institutions shall, at a minimum, display and distribute the Litigation Hold Notice in accordance with the standard distribution methods.
-The institution's current Litigation Hold Notice Procedures shall be available upon request for review and copy at all times.
+To promote uniform compliance with the Litigation Hold Procedures by all personnel employed by an institution and to achieve TBR institutions' duty to preserve and retain relevant paper and electronic evidence in federal litigation, institutions shall, at a minimum, display and distribute its Litigation Hold Notice Procedure, or this Guideline in the absence of an institutional Procedure in accordance with the standard distribution methods.
+The institution's current Litigation Hold Notice Procedure or, in the absence of an institutional procedure, this Guideline, shall be available upon request for review and cotimes during normal business hours. py at all

-[Standard Litigation Hold Notice Letter] [TBR Guideline G- / Appendix A]
+[Standard Litigation Hold Notice Letter] [TBR Guideline G- / Appendix A

-From:

-Date:

-RE: LITIGATION HOLD NOTICE LETTER: Notice to Preserve Information and to Prevent Deletion or Destruction of Emails or other Electronic and Paper Files

-The Institution has been [sued in federal court] OR [has been threatened with suit in federal court] by . can be expected to allege the following wrongful acts by the Institution's employees

-Pursuant to the rules of court, the Institution is required to take all reasonable steps to identify all hard copy and digitally maintained files (e.g., electronic records) that contain documents that may be relevant to the case.
-The electronic records that must be maintained include, but are not limited to: electronic mail; electronic files of all types (Microsoft Word, Excel, Adobe, etc.); recordings of telephone calls or meetings; voicemail messages; video tapes, and audio tapes.
-Failure to do so could result in sanctions being issued by the court that could seriously harm our ability to defend the case.

-Therefore, it is imperative that you take all reasonable steps to prevent the automatic, intentional or accidental destruction of this information and data, including attorney-client privileged communication.
-You should conspicuously label any documents or data that include attorney-client privileged communication.
-IMMEDIATELY HALT ALL ROUTINE HOUSEKEEPING OR DELETION EFFORTS that could modify or destroy the following files:

-- 1. All electronic records / electronically stored information and hard copy document files involving the following:
+To: From: Date: RE: TIGATION HOLD NOTICE LETTER: Notice to Preserve Information and to Prevent Deletion or estruction of Emails or other Electronic and Paper Files ution has been [sued in federal court] by pected to allege the following wrongful acts by the Institution's employees copy a the cas electro voicem to the rules of court, the Institution is required to take all reasonable steps to identify all hard digitally maintained files (e.g., electronic records) that contain documents that may be relevant to The electronic records that must be maintained include, but are not limited to: electronic mail; files of all types (Microsoft Word, Excel, Adobe, etc.); recordings of telephone calls or meetings; messages; video tapes, and audio tapes.
+Failure to do so could result in sanctions being issued art that could seriously harm our ability to defend the case. accide should IMME , it is imperative that you take all reasonable steps to prevent the automatic, intentional or I destruction of this information and data, including attorney-client privileged communication.
+You nspicuously label any documents or data that include attorney-client privileged communication.
+TELY HALT ALL ROUTINE HOUSEKEEPING OR DELETION EFFORTS that could modify or e following files: 1.
+Il electronic records / electronically stored information and hard copy document files involving the ollowing: a. b. c. d. e. f. g. are relo d that any new hard copy or electronic records created after the date of delivery of this letter that int to this matter are not to be destroyed and you must take the appropriate steps to avoid the n of such documents.
+NEW RECORDS THAT ARE SUBJECT TO THIS NOTICE MUST BE D UNDER THIS LITIGATION HOLD IN THE SAME MANNER AS EXISTING DOCUMENTS.
+FURTH ELECT VE ALL ELECTRONIC RECORDS IN THE FORM IN WHICH THEY CURRENTLY EXIST UNTIL R NOTICE.
+IT IS IMPERATIVE THAT YOU RETAIN THE DOCUMENTS IN THEIR ORIGINAL DNIC FORM.
+IT IS NOT SUFFICIENT TO PRINT ELECTRONIC RECORDS AND RETAIN OPIES. with yo ther information may be identified as our investigation of the matter continues.
+I will follow up soon to discuss any information that you may have and how we may go about collecting it. contac CONT WRITT lease return a signed copy of this notice letter prior to indicating that you have t and understand the instructions that you have received.
+If you have any questions, please e at PLEASE ALSO NOTE THAT THE INSTITUTION'S OBLIGATION IS JING AND YOU SHOULD NOT DELETE OR MODIFY THESE FILES UNTIL YOU RECEIVE INSTITUTION OF THESE RECORDS

-- a.

-- b.

-- с.

-- d.

-- e.

-- f. g.

-Be advised that any new hard copy or electronic records created after the date of delivery of this letter that are relevant to this matter are not to be destroyed and you must take the appropriate steps to avoid the destruction of such documents.
-NEW RECORDS THAT ARE SUBJECT TO THIS NOTICE MUST BE RETAINED UNDER THIS LITIGATION HOLD IN THE SAME MANNER AS EXISTING DOCUMENTS.

-PRESERVE ALL ELECTRONIC RECORDS IN THE FORM IN WHICH THEY CURRENTLY EXIST UNTIL FURTHER NOTICE.
-IT IS IMPERATIVE THAT YOU RETAIN THE DOCUMENTS IN THEIR ORIGINAL ELECTRONIC FORM.
-IT IS NOT SUFFICIENT TO PRINT ELECTRONIC RECORDS AND RETAIN PAPER COPIES.

-Other information may be identified as our investigation of the matter continues.
-I will follow up with you soon to discuss any information that you may have and how we may go about collecting it.

-Please return a signed copy of this notice letter prior to indicating that you have received it and understand the instructions that you have received.
-If you have any questions, please contact me at .
-PLEASE ALSO NOTE THAT THE INSTITUTION'S OBLIGATION IS CONTINUING AND YOU SHOULD NOT DELETE OR MODIFY THESE FILES UNTIL YOU RECEIVE WRITTEN NOTICE FROM ME THAT WE ARE NO LONGER UNDER A DUTY IMPOSED BY THE COURT TO PRESERVE THESE RECORDS.